Ujagbor/Example-Capstone-Project/README.md

 - Provided automatic scaling that uses a launch template.
 - Created an AMI for the Cloud9 instance.
 - Modified the IAM role of the instance created by Cloud9 to enable queries on the website.
 - Modified the launch template with the recent version of the AMI.
-This allowed me to connect to the website by entering the Load Balancer's endpoint, it queried the data from the RDS database successfully too.
+This allowed connection to the website by entering the Load Balancer's endpoint, it queried the data from the RDS database successfully too.